 All low-level concerns will be recorded in writing to include details of the concern, the context and the action taken.
-For further information about the procedure for recording and responding to low-level concerns see the school's Staff Behaviour (Code of Conduct) Policy.
+For further information about the procedure for recording and responding to lowlevel concerns see school staff behaviour (code of conduct) policy.